 Charcoal Wrap with Plaid Detail–Cost to keep: $49.00

 I love plaid so I do love the concept behind this.
 I love cardigans that have the “waterfall” style with the front and the plaid inside is a nice added detail to an otherwise basic cardigan.
 What I don’t like is that the plaid part isn’t actually attached to the front, as shown in picture two.
 I really don’t understand why it is that way.
 It’s also tight in my arms.
-It was almost tempting to keep, but with those two factors I just can’t justify it.
+It was almost tempting to keep, but with those two factors, I just can’t justify it.

 Aztec Print Comfy Joggers–Cost to keep: $49.00

 I do give them kudos for sizing me up on these and noting that they fit small, but I didn’t even bother trying these on.
 I went through a stage where I liked the printed loose fitting pants, but I’m well past that.
 I had bought a number of pairs for about $20 from a Canadian clothing chain a few years ago, and they have since been sold/donated.
-I didn’t wear them too often, and prefer to keep my patterns on the top half of me.
+I didn’t wear them too often and prefer to keep my patterns on the top half of me.
 I also did not check off to receive bottoms because the fit is always tough for me.
 I also stated that fact in my preferences so it’s frustrating that even though that was in two different places, it was clearly ignored.

 I like the concept behind this.
 I like that they subtract the styling fee if I keep anything, that they include a return label, and that they give a discount for keeping everything.
 The one item that went by my style preferences was definitely a win and if the charcoal cardigan had fit better in the arms I likely would have ended up keeping that item as well.
 I was disappointed to see items that went against my profile with being plain/basic, dolman sleeves, pants which I said “no” to in two separate places, and a clearly miss-sized item even though it took me all of a second to see that it was actually a medium.
-It’s frustrating to see little mistakes like that because that makes is so that I have no choice but to return items.
-Even if there was one or two items that had small issues (like the plaid cardigan) I likely would have kept them all to take advantage of the discount (had my budget allowed for that).
+It’s frustrating to see little mistakes like that because that makes it so that I have no choice but to return items.
+Even if there were one or two items that had small issues (like the plaid cardigan) I likely would have kept them all to take advantage of the discount (had my budget allowed for that).
 I’m not a huge fan of most items costing $50 each, but $150 to keep 5 items is definitely better pricing.
 And SO nice to not have to deal with the exchange rate or a high shipping cost to get it!

 I’ll definitely use this service again, though it won’t be a regular monthly thing.
 I’m really happy to see them bringing this option to Canada and hope that they are able to grow and work through simple mistakes as seen in my box.
 I do think that they included a good variety of items and styles in my box, I would just like to see more that go along with my style preferences.
 It is nice that you only really need one item to work in order to get your money worth, definitely less of a risk than the other options out there!